Center-for-the-Future-of-Trust/dissentometer/scrape_wikipedia/README.md

 This prevents hammering one language’s API server.

+--concurrency is global and --per-host fences per language host (e.g., en.wikipedia.org, fr.wikipedia.org).
+To actually use all 16 lanes, you need enough different hosts in flight

 -------------

 So if you don’t specify --langs, it runs with --langs all by default.